Play (composition)

-Play is a symphony for orchestra in three movements by the American composer Andrew Norman.
+Play is a piece for orchestra in three movements by the American composer Andrew Norman.
 The work was commissioned by the Boston Modern Orchestra Project, for whom Norman was then composer-in-residence.
 It was first performed on May 17, 2013 by the orchestra under the conductor Gil Rose.
-The revised version was premiered by the Los Angeles Philharmonic conducted by Gustavo Dudamel October 28, 2016.
+The revised version was premiered by the Los Angeles Philharmonic conducted by Gustavo Dudamel on October 28, 2016.

 Composition

 Play has a duration of roughly 45 minutes and is composed in three movements:

 Norman scholar and collaborator Anne Lanzilotti writes, "Structured in three movements—or 'Levels,' as they are titled—it is an intricately planned work dealing with themes of control, free will, hidden messages, and of course, playfulness.
 The key elements of Play are the things that inspire me in Norman’s music: physicality, the use of form to create narrative, and an interest in the experience of live performance."

 The composition also utilizes various extended techniques for strings.